The Upshaws: Development

 On August 20, 2019, Netflix gave production a series order.
 The Upshaws is created by Regina Y. Hicks and Wanda Sykes who are expected to executive produce alongside Mike Epps, Niles Kirchner, and Page Hurwitz.
 Push It Productions is the production company involved with producing the series.
 The series was released on May 12, 2021.
 On June 24, 2021, Netflix renewed the series for a 16-episode second season which is expected to be split into two parts.
 The first part of the second season was released on June 29, 2022.
 The second part of second season premiered on February 16, 2023.
-On October 26, 2022, Netflix renewed the series for a third season.
+On October 26, 2022, Netflix renewed the series for a third season which was released on August 17, 2023.
+On December 1, 2023, Netflix renewed the series for a fourth season.
+On June 7, 2024, Netflix renewed the series for a 12-episode fifth and final season, also called part 7, which wrapped on early April 2025.

 The series is set in Indianapolis, but it is shot in the Old Warner Brothers Studio in California.

 Casting

 Upon series order announcement, Sykes and Epps were also cast to star.
 On March 4, 2020, Kim Fields joined the cast in a starring role.
 On December 2, 2020, Gabrielle Dennis, Page Kennedy, Diamond Lyons, Khali Daniya-Renee Spraggins, Jermelle Simon, and Journey Christine were cast in starring roles.